Manquia/Distillery/Control.md

 ```
 // Mathimatical operation evaluation order follows the programming languages' rules.
-// The ordering is called the operator precedence.
+// The ordering is called the Operator Precedence.
 value : Integer;       // Evaluated first.
-Reads: create a variable "value" of type Integer.
+Read: create a variable "value" of type Integer.
 value = 7;             // Evaluated second.
-Reads: variable "value" is assigned the integer value of 7.
+Read: variable "value" is assigned the integer value of 7.
 value = value + 2;     // Evaluated thrid.
-Reads: variable "value" plus integer value 2 is assigned to variable "value"
+Read: variable "value" plus integer value 2 and then assigned to variable "value"
 value = value - value; // Evaluated fourth.
-Reads: variable "value" is subtracted by variable "value" is assigned to variable "value"
+Read: variable "value" is subtracted by variable "value" and then assigned to variable "value"
 ```

 Tier 1.01: Conditional Expressions
 ==================================
-Programs can make a choice based on expressions which evaluate to a boolean of true or false.
-The selection of a section of code to run based on the value of the boolean is called a branch.
-To create a useful expression which evaluates to true or false there are many useful operators we can use.
+Programs can make a choices on any expression which evaluates to a boolean of **true** or **false**.
+The selection of a block of code to run based on the value of the boolean is called a branch.
+To create a useful expression which evaluates to true or false there are many useful _integer_ and _floating_ _point_ operators we can use.

 **Example**: List of common conditional operators
 ```
 Operator  Name             Result

-Comparables
 e0 == e1  Equals(E)        True when e0 and e1 are equal, else false.
 e0 != e1  Not Equals       True when e0 and e1 are not equal, else false.
 e0 >  e1  Greater Than(GT) True when e0 is greater than e1, else false.